Alder Wood Furniture Explained (Types & Durability)

 Place of Origin: New Zealand, Chile, Sicily, France, Sardinia, Belgium, UK, and Spain

-Also referred to as Rustic Alder, Italian Alder can grow as tall as 80 feet with a thick bark that helps retain the water content in the inner wood and protects the entire tree from brush fires.
+Also referred to as Rustic Alder, Italian varieties can grow as tall as 80 feet with a thick bark that helps retain the water content in the inner wood and protects the entire tree from brush fires.

 This deciduous tree features this heart-shaped leaves that measure 2 to 3 cm long and 1.5 to 2 cm wide.
 It also has brownish-red glossy branches and smooth and thick grayish-green bark with lenticels.

 Italian alder has a Janka hardness rating of 590 lbf, falling on a medium hardness.
 When exposed to air, it tends to deteriorate and break down quickly.
 When submerged in water, it becomes more durable.
-Similar to black alder, it is a good option for the foundation of coastal structures.
+Similar to the black variety, it is a good option for the foundation of coastal structures.

 This wood can also be used for the following: